 Successful leaders have one thing in common: Strong facilitation skills.
-What are these facilitation skills and how many do you need to lead a successful meeting?
+What are these facilitation skills (or, facilitator skills) and how many do you need to lead a successful meeting?
 Depending on who you ask, there may be:

 - 6 Essential Facilitator Skills